Cedar Rock Mountain: hiking the Big Rock Trail at DuPont State Forest

 The hike departs from the Corn Mill Shoals trailhead (view maps and driving directions), crossing Cascade Lake Road from the parking area and hiking the Corn Mill Shoals Trail eastbound.
 (Like many trails in DuPont State Forest, the Big Rock Trail is an interior trail, without an on-road trailhead – so the hike begins with a short spur on the Corn Mill Shoals Trail for access.)

-The hike reaches an intersection with the Big Rock Trail at .1 mile, veering left and almost immediately beginning the northeast ascent to Cedar Rock Mountain.
+The hike reaches an intersection with the Big Rock Trail at .1 mile, veering left and immediately beginning the northeast ascent to the summit.
 The trail dives through a dense tunnel of thick-leafed and gnarly-branched rhododendron and thin, scrubby mountain laurel, winding through switchbacks as it ascends.

 The hike catches its first partial views at .4 mile, roughly halfway to the mountain’s summit, from a rock outcrop bordered in tall grasses.

-The hike continues its ascent, diving back into the cover of forest.
+The ascent continues as the trail dives back into the cover of the forest.
 The trail re-emerges onto open expanses of rock, catching westerly views at .7 mile.
 Sporadic pine dot the landscape, and mosses and grasses fill the shallow pits that pockmark the mounded, rolling granite terrain.

 Many of the mountain’s flora are fragile, and take years to recover if damaged.
-Hike on bare rock only, and avoid straying from the trail or stepping on the crusty lichen or moss, to help conserve the delicate ecology of the mountain.
-The trail is relatively easy to follow, but in sections of wide open rock near the Cedar Rock summit, cairns (small piles of rock) help mark the trail.
+Hike only on bare rock, and avoid straying from the trail or stepping on the crusty lichen or moss, to help conserve the delicate ecology of the mountain.
+The trail is relatively easy to follow, but in sections of broad open rock near the Cedar Rock summit, cairns (small piles of rock) help mark the trail.